Fr0stbyteR/faust-ui/README.md

 `numerical` (`[style:numerical)` Metadata) for a numerical box that displays only values.

 ### Sizing
 Each UI component has its initial dimensions in grids.
-Then some of them can be extensible in one or two axis if they have extra spaces.
+Then some of them can be extensible in one or two axes if they have extra spaces.

 | type      | vertically extensible          | horizontal extensible          |
 |-----------|--------------------------------|--------------------------------|